 What is the engine light in a car?

-It indicates a problem within your vehicle, ranging from minor to serious.
+It indicates a problem in your vehicle, ranging from minor to serious.

 Can I keep driving with the engine light on?